ServBay PostgreSQL Troubleshooting Guide

 /Applications/ServBay/backup/postgresql/<version>/

-ServBay supports both manual and automatic backups for PostgreSQL packages.
-If you encounter problems backing up or restoring data from backup files, consider the following solutions.
+ServBay supports both manual and automatic backups for PostgreSQL.
+If you encounter issues while backing up or restoring data, try these solutions.

 Possible Causes